-Honigman’s Zoning and Land Use Practice Group is widely recognized by developers and municipal officials as leaders in the field of zoning and land use planning.
+The attorneys in Honigman's Zoning and Land Use practice are widely recognized by developers and municipal officials as leaders in the field of zoning and land use planning.
 We assist with zoning compliance, variances, preparation of ordinances, drainage and runoff issues, wetlands regulation, and historic preservation issues.

 Our services include:

-- Approaching Municipalities and Regulatory Agencies – Honigman strives to work with municipalities and other regulatory agencies on a non-adversarial basis to obtain the approvals needed to accomplish a client’s objectives.
+- Approaching municipalities and regulatory agencies – Honigman strives to work with municipalities and regulatory agencies on a non-adversarial basis to obtain the approvals needed to accomplish a client’s objectives.
 Our working relationships with local officials help us achieve those objectives in a timely manner.
 When the approval process also involves working with neighborhood and citizens’ groups, we assist our clients with these efforts.

 - Litigation – Although litigation is not our automatic objective, we represent our clients in court to challenge local zoning regulations and decisions that adversely affect them.
 We coordinate experts, compile data, and stay up-to-date on relevant laws.
-Our litigation record includes several matters that resulted in important pro-property rights decisions that have substantially affected Michigan zoning law, including a key 1986 Michigan Supreme Court decision, Schwartz v.
+Our litigation record includes several matters that resulted in important pro-property rights decisions that have substantially affected Michigan zoning law, including a key Michigan Supreme Court decision, Schwartz v.
 City of Flint, 426 Mich.
-296; 395 N.W.
-2d 678 (1986).
-Clients look to us when atypical or complex zoning, land use or condemnation issues need to be litigated.
+296; 395 N.W.2d 678 (1986).
+Clients look to us when atypical or complex zoning, land use, or condemnation issues need to be litigated.